Secure Your Application on SAP Business Technology Platform Cloud Foundry

 Second, create a new role collection which you can give an arbitrary name.
 For example, you might call the role collection Business Partner Manager.

 - Afterwards, select the role collection Business Partner Manager, select Edit, and add a new role.
 From the menu, select your application and the corresponding role template and role.
-Finish up the process by adding the newly created role and saving the Business Partner Manager role collection.
+Finish up the process by adding the newly created role and saving the Business Partner Manager.

 -